 “In its long history, Germany has rarely been united.
 For most of the two millennia that German-speaking peoples inhabited Central Europe, the area now called Germany consisted of hundreds of separate states…”

-In the lobby at the base of the dome, there’s a exhibition with photographs and narrative presenting a detailed historical account of the German Government.
+In the lobby at the base of the dome, there’s a exhibition with photographs and narrative that present a detailed historical account of the German Government.
 It covers ununited Germany to postwar unification:

 - Charlemagne Holy Roman Emperor (742-814)

 - Weimar Republic (1919-1933)